ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-api/index.md

 ## Next Up

-Continue to the next section to learn about [Applying Provided Filters](/filter-provided/).
+Continue to the next section to learn about [Multi Filters](/filter-multi/).